MalekKamel/Bulletin/README.md

 # Bulletin
 An abstraction for alert messages in android.

-More and more times you need to report messages (bulletins) to the user and you spread its code everywhere.
-And in a lot of cases you need to avoid duplicate messages and
+More and more you need to report bulletins (messages) to the user and you spread its code everywhere.
+And sometimes you ask yoursef, what if I want to avoid duplicate bulletins at the same time? what if I want to queue bulletins? what if I want to apply default configurations to each bulletin only in one place? what if I want to manage all bulletins?.....  👿 👿

+**Bulletin** can answer all you queustions!  🙏 🙏

 <img src="https://github.com/ShabanKamell/Bulletin/blob/master/blob/master/raw/diagram3.png" height="400">